EU Representative for Medical Devices

 - critical warnings or contra-indications

 Other than the above changes, the device doesn’t require a new UDI-DI, and the manufacturer has to update the UDI database within 30 days of the change being made to the element.
 The UDI of an implantable device should be at the lowest level of packaging and should be identifiable before implantation.
 Reusable devices requiring cleaning, disinfection, sterilization, or refurbishing between UDI devices should be placed on the device and readable after each process.
 Configurable devices should bear configurable device UDI.
 The systems and procedure pack the UDI carrier be affixed on the outside of the packaging with some exceptions.

 How to implement UDI?

 The EU commission will designate one or several issuing entities to operate a system for UDI assignment based on the Regulation.
 The manufacturer has to assign the UDI with the help of the issuing entity.

-The assigned UDI has to be submitted in the UDI database by the manufacturer.
+The assigned UDI has to be submitted to the UDI database by the manufacturer.
 Any updates in the identifying information and other device data elements have also to be updated in the database.
-Before placing the devices other than custom made and investigational devices, the manufacturers has to affix the UDI on the labels or on the device itself and all higher level of packaging.
+Before placing the devices other than custom-made and investigational devices, the manufacturers have to affix the UDI on the labels or on the device itself and on all higher levels of packaging.